newtheatre/website/_content/edfringe-2020.md

 ## Production Team

 For each show going to Edinburgh, there are three compulsory roles: **Publicity Manager**, **Technical Stage Manager**, and **Show Assistant**.
 These individuals will travel up to Edinburgh with the cast, director and producer.
-The specifics of the show assistant role will be confirmed once the shows have been selected.
-This may take the form of an assistant director, production assistant or a combination.
+The specifics of the show assistant role is dependent on the show _(please see the key information packs)._

-The team can also include a **Lighting Designer** and a **Sound Designer**.
-These roles will be Nottingham based, to help prep the show for [StuFF](https://newtheatre.org.uk/stuff/) and tidying up technical aspects before Edinburgh, where the Technical Manager will take over.
+Our teams are also looking for some Nottingham based roles.
+These individuals will not travel to Edinburgh.
+They will help the show get up on its feet and help prep for [StuFF](https://newtheatre.org.uk/stuff/).
+This is perfect for anyone who wants to get involved but does not want  to commit to the time or expense.
+The roles being looked for are different in each show _(please see the key information packs)._

 <div class="row">
 <div class="col-sm" markdown="1">